Landlord insurance document

 Without anyone there to put in an immediate report, emergency response times may be delayed.
 This means that your home is at greater risk of severe damage.
 If the property has been unoccupied for more than 30 days, a non-occupied rental policy can cover those costs.
 This helps you make critical repairs without breaking the bank.

-What does Landlord Insurance NOT Cover?
+What Does Landlord Insurance NOT Cover?

-Landlord insurance typically does not cover normal wear and tear to the property.
-Any items that fall under the definition of property maintenance are not covered and are the landlord's responsibility.
-In order to keep your renters happy and receive good reviews, make sure you conduct regular maintenance to your property.
+To keep your renters happy and receive good reviews, make sure you conduct regular maintenance on your property.
 As with all insurance policies, be sure to review what items are considered regular maintenance.

 What Factors into Landlord Insurance Costs?